AldenDuong-TS/AldenDuong-TS/README.md

 .
 I hope my minor support will contribute to the project and develop my future career orientation.

 .
-I'm looking forward to your response aldenduongts@gmail.com
+I'm looking forward to aldenduongts@gmail.com

 <!---